Undergraduate & Graduate

 Award – Undergraduate Research Grants are available to support and promote undergraduate research with faculty advisors at their institution.
 Refer to the NASA CTSGC website for the number and amounts of awards each academic year.
 A student is eligible for one award per academic year.

 Eligibility – Undergraduate student applicants must be full-time students at the time of application and during the entire project period at one of the Consortium Member Institutions with a strong academic record.
 First-semester students are not eligible to apply as a transcript showing at least one completed semester is required with your application.
 Applicants are required to provide proof of U.S. Citizenship to their respective Campus Director for accurate and timely completion of the Grant Verification approval.
-Also, have not received a(n) Undergraduate Scholarship, Community College Transfer Scholarship, or Undergraduate Research Grant award from NASA CTSGC during the prior academic year.
-Please note, NASA CTSGC defines an academic year as beginning on or about September 1st and ending on or about August 31st.
+New applicants will be given priority over recent awardees with all grants.
+All research must be conducted in person and on-site.

-Award Opportunities – Students may be preparing for senior design projects, honors research, or searching for an educational experience, which is consistent with the mission of NASA as exemplified by its four Mission Directorates.
+Award Opportunities – Students may be preparing for senior design projects, honors research, or searching for an educational experience, which is consistent with the mission of NASA as exemplified by its Mission Directorates.
 Students desiring to complete their research in collaboration with local STEM companies should contact the companies in advance and include a letter of support from the partner along with their application.

 Post award responsibilities